upeducationnetwork/deanslist-python/README.md

 There are two primary commands, `dl` and `dlall`

-`dl` gets submits a single request.
-Has two required arguments, reports and dlkeys, and an optional pulldate and enddate.
+`dl` gets submits a single request for each report.
+It has two required arguments, reports and dlkeys, and an optional pulldate and enddate.
 Finally, there is a rewrite option which can be 'a' or 'w'.
 If 'a', it will append the results to an existing file instead of re-writing the file.

 Reports expects a list of dicts of the form: